TestCentricity/testcentricity_mobile/README.md

 The RubyDocs for this gem can be found [here](https://www.rubydoc.info/gems/testcentricity_mobile/).

-Two example projects that demonstrates the implementation of a screen object model framework using Cucumber and TestCentricity™
-Mobile can be found at the following:
+Two example projects that demonstrates the implementation of a screen object model framework using TestCentricity™ For Mobile and Cucumber can be found at the following:
   * [tc_mobile_react_native_demo](https://github.com/TestCentricity/tc_mobile_react_native_demo)
   * [tc_mobile_wdio_demo](https://github.com/TestCentricity/tc_mobile_wdio_demo)